 - help you understand your policy obligations; and

-- help you prepare for your IME (you’ll need to give your physician an accurate, detailed account of your injuries but you’ll also need to be aware of any discrepancies for which they’ll be searching).
+- help you prepare for your IME (you’ll need to give your physician an accurate, detailed account of your injuries but also be aware of any discrepancies for which they’ll be searching).

-While an IME can be a tough experience, as long as you are prepared and working with a qualified Charleston car accident attorney, there is really very little to worry about.
+While an IME can be a tough experience, as long as you are prepared and working with a qualified Charleston car accident lawyer, there is really very little to worry about.

 Seeking the Help of a Charleston Car Accident Attorney